Germaine de Randamie

-Germaine de Randamie (born April 24, 1984) is a Dutch former mixed martial artist and kickboxer.
-Undefeated in sanctioned kickboxing bouts, she competed in the women's Bantamweight division of the Ultimate Fighting Championship (UFC) and was the first UFC Women's Featherweight Champion.
-Prior to joining the UFC, de Randamie competed in the Strikeforce featherweight division.
+Germaine de Randamie (born April 24, 1984) is a Dutch former mixed martial artist and former Muay Thai kickboxer.
+As a mixed martial artist, she most notably competed in the Women’s Bantamweight and Featherweight divisions of the Ultimate Fighting Championship (UFC) and was the inaugural UFC Women's Featherweight Champion. de Randamie formerly competed in Strikeforce.
+As a kickboxer, she was undefeated in 46 sanctioned bouts, and was a four-time world champion in between kickboxing and Muay Thai.

 Kickboxing

 De Randamie competed in kickboxing with an undefeated record of 46–0 including 30 knockouts.

 Mixed martial arts career

 Early MMA career

 De Randamie made her mixed martial arts debut on December 19, 2008, at Revolution Fight Club 2.
 She faced Vanessa Porto and was defeated via submission (armbar) in the first round.

 On September 11, 2010, de Randamie earned her first MMA win when she defeated Nikohl Johnson via unanimous decision at Playboy Fight Night 5.

 Strikeforce

 De Randamie debuted for Strikeforce on January 29, 2011, at Strikeforce: Diaz vs. Cyborg against Stephanie Webber.
 She defeated Webber via knockout in the first round.

 De Randamie next faced Julia Budd in a rematch from a past Muay Thai bout at Strikeforce Challengers 16: Fodor vs. Terry on June 24, 2011.
 She was defeated via unanimous decision.

 On August 18, 2012, de Randamie faced Hiroko Yamanaka at Strikeforce: Rousey vs. Kaufman.
 She won the fight via unanimous decision (30–27, 30–27, and 30–27).